krpeacock/inanna/content/events/venus-inferior-conjunction-march/index.md

 - Comfortable clothing
 - Small offering for the altar (flowers, crystals, or fruits)
 - Water bottle
+- If you take HRT, please bring it for the group sacrament
 - Any personal items for the altar

-## Registration

-Registration is required for this intimate ceremony.
-Space is limited to ensure a meaningful experience for all participants.
-Please register through our Partiful page to receive the location details and additional information.

-Suggested donation: $20-40 sliding scale, but no one turned away for lack of funds.

 ## Important Notes

-- This ceremony will be held at a private residence
+- This ceremony will be held at a private residence (probably, depending on RSVP count)
 - Address and parking information will be provided after registration
 - Please arrive 15 minutes early to settle in
-- The ceremony will begin promptly at 8:00 PM
+- The ceremony will begin at 7:00 PM